“`xml

 Navigating the Application Process

-Getting into the police academy takes some work.
+Getting into the police academy takes some effort, but you can handle it!
+Here’s a quick game plan.

 Eligibility and Prerequisites

-To join the police academy, you need to meet certain requirements.
+To enroll in the police academy, you need to tick a few boxes.

-Most places want you to be at least 18 years old.
+Most places want you to be at least 18 years old and have a high school diploma or a GED.

-Some minor offenses might be okay, but it depends on the department.
+Minor offenses might fly under the radar, but it all depends on the department’s policies.

 Gathering Required Documentation